algorealmInc/SwarmNL/README.md

   ### Application state change
     SwarmNL exposes two interfaces to make application state changes:
     - Event handlers: Registered event handlers can make state changes as a response to occurrences in the network.
     - Network core or the node: The node construct is the canonical way of changing internal application state.
-The application state is exposed by the `state` field of the node or network core.<br>
+The application state is exposed by the `state` field of the node or network core.<br><br>

     This behaviour can only mean one thing: synchronization.
 Employement of really good synchronization pimitives.
 The occurrences of network events are non-deterministic meaning they could change state at any point in time.
 We solve this problem by using an `Mutex` to lock the state and make changes.

     #### Event Handlers